Listen to the article:

 Another example, if a cruise is canceled at the last minute, a cruise line might want to offer a 150% Future Cruise Credit as a “make good.”

 Typically, they are issued for the same amount as the cruise fare paid per person or for a specified amount per person in a cabin.
 For example, let’s say you are cruising with three people in a stateroom and your sailing is canceled, through no fault of your own, by the cruise line.
-If your cruise fare was $699 for the first person, $699 for the second, and then $99 for the third person, you each would receive a FCC of those same figures.
+If your cruise fare was $699 for the first person, $699 for the second, and then $99 for the third person, you each would receive an FCC of those same figures.

 READ MORE: How to Change or Cancel a Carnival Cruise

 Note, this is not the total amount paid for your cruise as that would have included taxes and possibly prepaid gratuities.
 The FCC is solely equal to your cruise fare.
-Future Cruise Credits are issued to a named individual and are not transferrable.
+Future Cruise Credits are issued to a named individual and are not transferable.
 So in the case cited above, since it’s likely that one person made the reservation for everyone in the room, the Future Cruise Credit would likely be issued in their name.

 Differences in Cruise Fare